-We are currently considered to be an out-of-network or "non-contracting provider" by a number of third-party payors because we have not entered into a specific contract to provide ConfirmMDx testing services to their insured patients at specified rates of reimbursement.
-We were generally subject to reimbursement as a non-contracting provider for approximately 60% of our samples processed and billed for the year ended December 31, 2014.
+We are currently considered to be an out-of-network or "non-contracting provider" by a number of third-party payors because we have not entered into a specific contract to provide testing services to their insured patients at specified rates of reimbursement.
+ConfirmMDx is currently covered by policies serving approximately 50 % of the at-risk male population between the ages of 50 and 74 in the US.
 As a non-contracting provider, many payors pay us a smaller percentage of our charges that they recognize to be reasonable, and expect us to collect greater coinsurance or copayments from our patients.
 Rather than collecting these higher coinsurance and copayment amounts from these patients, when permitted by law to do so, we may instead choose to charge them only the lower coinsurance and copayments amounts that would have applied to them if we had been contracted with their payor, which results in decreased revenues.
 In instances where we are prohibited by law from treating these patients as if we were in-network, thus requiring these patients to pay higher coinsurance or copayments to us, our customers may decide to reduce or avoid prescribing ConfirmMDx testing services for such patients, which would adversely affect our results of operations and financial condition.